s0lst1c3/eaphammer/README.md

 Next, use your package manager to install the depencies listed in `kali-dependencies.txt`.

+After that, install the Python dependencies listed in `pip.req` using the following command:

+	pip install -r pip.req

 Finally, run the setup.py file as shown below to complete the eaphammer setup process.

 	python setup.py